JohnTigue/tigue.com/content/blog/server_loveless_architecture/index.md

 to have) then simply deploy that Docker container image on ECS, Fargate, etc.

+Using the same interface is nice but there's also all the other disciplines that come from Lambda design: stateless, single user, etc.

 Once an architect sees the app as one or more Step Functions which have Tasks which are Docker images that can run on Lambda or ECS, the